Tarachandani/RecipeSnapPro/README.md

 ## Navigate back to the source directory and type the following command to run the backend server:
 ### node index.js

-## Now, open another terminal window and run the following command:
+## Now, open another terminal window and navigate to the frontend folder and run the following command:
 ### npm start

 ## The project will open in a browser window